Manishkumar923/GPFniCS/README.md

 Outputs: Contour plots in .pvd format can be imported into ParaView.
 Load and displacement values are recorded in a text file.
 The Python script is used to produce the plots for load and displacement plots.

 # Content of repository
+Three folders are provided in the repository: src (source codes of the problems), Input_data (input mesh files), Examples (all the cases presented in the article).

 The provided codes are for the following problems:

         1. Uniaxial bar: A python script for numerical analysis is provided.
 The